 - Dental Surgeries/Clinics

-Medical negligence can occur in variter of situation such as:
+Medical negligence can typically arise in situations such as

-- Where there is a delay in diagnosing an illness or injury
+- Delay in diagnosing a patient’s illness or injury

-- Substandard hospital/clinical hygiene leading to contraction of illness or infections
+- Substandard hospital hygiene leading to contraction of infections or illnesses

-- Failure to provide presurgical care, such as failure to communicate the risks involved with procedures or failure to assess the patient’s suitability for the procedure
+- Inadequate presurgical care for the patient, e.g., the medical practitioner/professional failing to communicate the risks of the surgical procedure or inability to assess the patient’s suitability for the procedure

 - Anaesthesia awareness (waking up during surgery) while under general anaesthetic

-- After a surgical procedure where foreign bodies and medical materials are not properly removed
+- Where foreign bodies and medical materials not correctly removed after a surgical procedure

 Am I Eligible For a Medical Negligence Claim?